About Me

 Awards/Grants

-2022 - College of Biological Sciences Graduate Mentoring Award
+2022 - Graduate Mentoring Award - College of Biological Sciences

 2019 - Ontario Early Researcher Award (Muscle weakness in older adults)

-2016 - 2021 – NSERC Discovery Grant (Single muscle fibre mechanical function)
+2016 - 2024 – NSERC Discovery Grant (Single muscle fibre mechanical function)

 2016 - David Winter Promising Young Investigator Award, Canadian Society for Biomechanics.